 The seat can be adjusted forward and back.
-Move the lever forward, position the seat as desired, and release the lever to lock the seat in position.
+Move the lever towards the left, position the seat as desired, and release the lever to lock the seat in position.

-Ignition Switch
+Ignition Switch (ഹ)

 The ignition switch starts and stops the engine, it has three positions: